 Russian, Ukrainian foreign ministers meet in Turkey -- media

+Russian Foreign Minister Sergey Lavrov (1st L) meets with Ukrainian Foreign Minister Dmytro Kuleba (1st R) in the presence of Turkish Foreign Minister Mevlut Cavusoglu (C) in Antalya, Turkey, March 10, 2022.
+It is the first high-level meeting between Moscow and Kiev since Russia launched a "special military operation" in Ukraine on Feb.
+24. (Turkish Foreign Ministry/Handout via Xinhua)

-ANTALYA, Turkey, March 10 (Xinhua) -- Russian Foreign Minister Sergey Lavrov and his Ukrainian counterpart Dmytro Kuleba met in a small resort town of Turkey's southern province of Antalya on Thursday, local media reported.
+ANTALYA, Turkey, March 10 (Xinhua) -- Russian Foreign Minister Sergey Lavrov and his Ukrainian counterpart Dmytro Kuleba are meeting in a small resort town in Turkey's southern province of Antalya, local media reported on Thursday.

-The meeting came on the sidelines of an international forum in the presence of Turkish Foreign Minister Mevlut Cavusoglu.
+The meeting comes on the sidelines of an international forum in the presence of Turkish Foreign Minister Mevlut Cavusoglu.

+It is the first high-level meeting between Moscow and Kiev since Russia launched a "special military operation" in Ukraine on Feb.
+24.

+The three ministers are scheduled to hold separate press conferences following the talks in Belek, a resort town about 30 km from Antalya's provincial capital.

 Photos